-This blog is dedicated to my coworker Claire, who told me that she never makes fish because she doesn’t know how.
+This blog is dedicated to a coworker who told me that she never makes fish because she doesn’t know how.

 I used to be like that.
 Growing up, my mother never cooked fish, and so I never learned from her.
 The only fish we ate was tuna salad made from canned tuna.
 Edible and quick, but not inspiring to me.
 Actually, the opposite of inspiring.
 I ate it when I had to, but I did not like fish.